Salesforce Code Analyzer v5 (Developer Preview)

 The Regex engine is new in Code Analyzer v5.
 The engine uses regular expressions (regex) to search your code base for patterns.
 This engine is perfect for a quick initial check of your code base to search for specific text or strings.
 It’s also useful to search for patterns in your code comments; some engines, such as PMD, ignore comments.
 But it’s a blunt tool: if you need more nuance, such as finding actual coding violations, use a different engine.

-The regex engine comes with built-in rules that can search your code for:
+The regex engine comes with built-in rules that can search your code for a variety of issues, such as:

 • Trailing white space and lines that are only white space.
 (Rule name: NoTrailingWhitespace)